What is Affiliate Marketing?

 At the mercy of affiliate programs

 Affiliate programs have been known to reduce commission levels without warning, slashing earnings dramatically.
+Like what Amazon Associates Program has done during COVID-19 era!
 Some programs are also extremely strict about what can appear on pages that feature affiliate links to their site, and manual reviews can result in you being removed from the affiliate program.

 Some affiliate programs also place a threshold on your withdrawals, only allocating your commissions to you once a specified target has been met.